-The Wan first-and-last-frame-to-video model generates a smoothly transitioning video based on a first frame image, a last frame image, and a text prompt.
-Its capabilities include the following:
+The Wan first-and-last-frame-to-video model generates a smooth transition video based on a first frame image, a last frame image, and a text prompt.
+The supported features include the following:

-• Video specifications: The duration is fixed at 5 seconds, and the resolution is fixed at 720P.
+Video specifications: The video duration is fixed at 5 seconds, and the video resolution is fixed at 720P.

-• Others: You can choose whether to add an AIGC watermark.
+Other: You can choose whether to add an "AI Generated" watermark.

-Quick links: Try it on the Wan official website
+Quick links: Try it online on the Wan official website

-The features on the Wan official website may differ from the capabilities that the API supports.
-This document reflects the actual capabilities of the API and is updated promptly with any new features.
+The features on the Wan official website may differ from the capabilities supported by the API.
+This document describes the actual capabilities of the API and will be updated as new features are released.

 Model overview